lifehackerhansol/NDSForwarder-DSi/README.md

-# Title Manager for HiyaCFW
+# NDSForwarder for hiyaCFW
-A basic title manager for DSi emunand.
+A basic nds-bootstrap forwarder generator for DSi SDNAND.

 ## Features
-- Install DSiWare and homebrew onto your emunand home menu.
+- Generate forwarders directly on the SD card.

 - Delete system titles and others hidden from Data Management.